siegeon/magic.lambda.crypto/README.md

 # Magic Lambda Crypto

-This project provides cryptography helper slots for Magic.
+This project provides cryptography helper slots for Magic, allowing you to use both symmetric and asymmetric cryptography operations.
+The symmetric parts of the project is using AES internally, and the asymmetric parts is using RSA.

 ## [crypto.random]